 Time moved too fast and our morning in bed came to an end with Maggie leaving for work.

-Maggie was training to be an ER nurse at the local hospital and watching her go in day after day, pulling longer shifts than I could ever manage— and seeing her do it all with a smile on her face will always be one of my greatest inspirations.
+Maggie was training to be an ER nurse at the local hospital.
+I watched her pull longer shifts than I could ever imagine, all with a smile on her face.
+She was my greatest inspiration.

 “What the hell?”

-Luca finally picked up his dignity, and his body off the floor before he wrapped his towel back around his waist.
+Luca finally picked up both his body and dignity off of the floor all while wrapping the towel back around his waist.

 “Who thought it was a brilliant idea to leave all of the equipment laying in the middle of the god damn hallway?”
 Luca fired at the group of us.

-"Sorry, man."
-He scratched the back of his head nervously and gave Luca a shy smile.
+“Sorry, man.”
+He scratched the back of his head and gave Luca a shy smile.

-All that was left to load were Garrett and Luca's guitars.
+All that was left to load was Garrett and Luca’s guitars.

-Garrett walked out of the front door, both guitar cases held in his meaty fists as he walked toward the truck with a goofy grin stretched across his face.
+Garrett walked out of the front door, both guitar cases held in his meaty fists as he made his way to the truck with a goofy grin stretched across his face.

 “Two hours fellas.
 Are you guys ready?”
 He finished his sentence in a guttural growl of a tone before tossing both cases into the trunk of the Tahoe.

-"Watch it jackass.
-We can't afford new ones if you break them."
-I roll my eyes and climb into the passenger seat of the truck as Garrett took his sweet time moseying over to the driver's side.
+“Watch it jackass.
+We can’t afford new ones if you break them.”
+I rolled my eyes and climbed into the passenger seat of the truck as Garrett took his sweet time moseying over to the driver’s side.